 The cost of medical school tuition is well known to be a huge burden on students.
 Averaging over $35,000 a year, this cost has only continued to rise with no sign of slowing down.

 Prior to paying tens of thousands of dollars for school, applicants must first pay to apply to these programs.
 Though programs aim to keep these costs low, in the most recent application cycle, the average American student applying to medical school will have spent over $7,500.
-Many medical schools are incredibly selective about whom they admit into their programs.
-According to data submitted by 120 ranked medical schools, each school accepted on average just 7% of its total applicants.
-However, the average candidate applies to sixteen medical schools; and somewhere between 40%-50% of applicants receive at least one offer of admission in the United States.
-Due to the high failure rate, many students will see their application cost double, maybe even triple, as they continue to apply again in future cycles.
+With a success rate of less than 6%, many students will see this cost double, maybe even triple, as they continue to apply again in future cycles.
 Some students incur this cost 5 times over, before getting accepted (that’s over $30,000 before the overwhelming tuition costs even begin).

 Here is the breakdown of the costs:

 |MCAT prep course||$2,2992|

 |Average # of schools applied: 163||$39 per school1|

 |Secondary/Supplementary Application||$100 per school4|